 Please help us to protect your children and others by completing this form regarding symptoms of COVID-19 immediately upon entry to New Life Christian Academy.
-Temperatures will be checked upon arrival, midday, and before departure by Stephanie, or her designee.
+Temperatures will be checked upon arrival, midday, and before departure by a designated staff member.